+Lead Agency: Engineering

+Supporting Agencies: Public Works

-Lead Agency: Engineering Supporting Agencies: Township OEM, County OEM, NJOE Township OEM, County OEM, NJOEM, and FEMA Hazard(s) of Concern: Dam Failure, Disease Outbreak, Drought, Earthquake, Extreme Temperature, Flood, Severe Weather, Severe Winter Weather, Wildfire Description of the Problem: Critical facilities in the Township do not have back-up power to maintain continuity of operations in the event of an emergency.
-Description of the Solution: The Township will obtain and install backup power sources (generators) at the Township's critical facilities to ensure continuation of critical functions during power outages.
-Estimated Cost: High Potential Funding Sources: FEMA BRIC, HMGP, Municipal Budge et Implementation Timeline: 5 years Goals Met: 1, 6, 7 Benefits: The Township will be able to provide a means for continuity of operations.
-Impact on Socially Vulnerable Populations: N/A Impact on Future Development: N/A Impact on Critical Facilities/Lifelines: Locations identified in this action are critical facilities.
+Hazard(s) of Concern: Dam Failure, Disease Outbreak, Drought, Earthquake, Extreme Temperature, Flood, Severe Weather, Severe Winter Weather, Wildfire

+Description of the Problem: Critical facilities in the Township do not have back-up power to maintain continuity of operations in the event of an emergency.

+Description of the Solution: The Township Engineer will survey all critical facilities to determine backup power needs.
+For facilities with needs, Public Works will obtain and install backup power sources (generators) at the Township's critical facilities to ensure continuation of critical functions during power outages.
+Public Works will be responsible for maintenance following installation.
+The Township will explore establishing a web-based generator tracker.

+Estimated Cost: High

+Potential Funding Sources: at

+FEMA BRIC, HMGP, Municipal Budget

+Implementation Timeline: 5 years

+Goals Met: 1, 6, 7

+Benefits: The Township will be able to provide a means for continuity of operations.

+Impact on Socially Vulnerable Populations: N/A

+Impact on Future Development: N/A

+Impact on Critical Facilities/Lifelines: Locations identified in this action are critical facilities.
 These facilities may need an emergency generator to provide a means for continuity of operations.

 Impact on Capabilities: The action would create a new capability for the Township.

 Climate Change Considerations: Climate change is likely to increase the intensity and frequency of many climate related disaster events.
 This action provides a means for continuity of operations.

-Mitigation Category Structure and Infrastructure Project CRS Category Emergency Services Priority Medium Alternatives: Action Evaluation No Action Current problem continues Solar Panels Weather dependent and cost Mobile Generator May lack sufficient power supply or run time
+Mitigation Category Structure and Infrastructure Project

+CRS Category Emergency Services

+Priority Medium

+Alternatives: Action Evaluation

+No Action Current problem continues

+Solar Panels Weather dependent and cos